 Although it doesn’t seem like Mother Nature has gotten the memo, we have officially entered the spring season!
 For those of us living in climates that are still experiencing regular snow squalls, it’s hard to imagine that we’ll ever see green grass or vibrant florals again.
 Somehow we always get there, but this year the journey just happens to be taking a bit longer than usual, especially if you’re planning a spring wedding.
-Of course, the best thing to do is remain positive that the weather will cooperative perfectly on your big day.
+Of course, the best thing to do is remain positive that the weather will cooperate perfectly on your big day.
 However, having a backup plan is definitely a close second on the list of “things to do” for your wedding.
 Fortunately, if you pick a venue that features gorgeous photo ops, you’ll be able to make the most of rainy day wedding photos!

 Hope for the Best, but Plan for the Worst (Just in Case)